 JPEG 2000 by intoPIX

-Available for the most recent platforms and process node, intoPIX IP-cores allow achieving unprecedented performances in terms of bit rates, frame rates, resolutions, power and scalability.
+Available for the most recent platforms and process nodes, intoPIX IP-cores allow its users to achieve unprecedented performances in terms of bit rates, frame rates, resolutions, power and scalability.

-Benefiting from a modular architecture and completed with a wide range of peripherals and security IP-cores, intoPIX's solutions provide an easy, timely and cost-effective way to implement the JPEG 2000 technology.
+Benefiting from a modular architecture and completed with a wide range of peripherals and security IP-cores, intoPIX's solutions provide an easy, timely and cost-effective way to implement the JPEG 2000 technology with unique intoPIX added values

 Discover our JPEG 2000 IP-cores